fastlane/docs/docs/advanced/fastlane.md

 You can set the environment variable `FASTLANE_HIDE_CHANGELOG` to hide the detailed changelog information when new _fastlane_ versions are available.

+### Prevent _fastlane_ from checking for related GitHub issues during an issue

+You can set the environment variable `FASTLANE_HIDE_GITHUB_ISSUES` to hide the related GitHub issues suggestions when an error occurs.

 ### Output environment variables

 - To hide timestamps in each row, set the `FASTLANE_HIDE_TIMESTAMP` environment variable to true (overruled by `--verbose`).